Emerging threats to enterprise security continue to evolve and become more complex over time.

 Additionally, business operations have also evolved in the past decade due to the digital transformation occurring in almost every sector.
 Artificial intelligence and the Internet of Things have broadened the scope of business practices and systems in most companies.
 The number of (and types of) devices connected to the internet is growing rapidly, and with this growth comes the increased threat of data breaches.

 New and future business models require agility and flexibility to be competitive in an innovative digital world.
-This requires security regulations that embrace the highest possible standards with regards to existing risks and control systems — something that the philosophy of Trust Management takes into account.
+This requires security regulations that embrace the highest possible standards with regards to existing risks and control systems — something that the philosophy of Trust Assurance takes into account.

 What is GRC?
 Governance, Risk, and Compliance Limitations

 By definition, GRC is a business discipline that involves the integration of risk management with enterprise governance and compliance.
 While the biggest driver for GRC is regulation, the current digital era propagates threats in regulation.